-What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening There is no coinsurance or A one-time screening ultrasound for people at risk.
-The plan copayment for members only covers this screening if you have certain risk factors and if eligible for this preventive you get a referral for it from your physician, physician assistant, screening. nurse practitioner, or clinical nurse specialist.
+Services that are covered for you What you must pay when you get these services Addominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.
 For planned preventive services that become diagnostic during the screening, cost sharing applies.
-Acupuncture for chronic low back pain You pay 20% coinsurance for Covered services include: each Medicare-covered visit.
-Up to 12 visits in 90 days are covered for Medicare See "Health and Wellbeing" beneficiaries under the following circumstances: for additional covered For the purpose of this benefit, chronic low back pain is defined supplemental acupuncture as: services. lasting 12 weeks or longer;